Quick Page Links

 Breastfeeding Preemies and Kangaroo Care

-- The baby wears only a nappy and a hat, he/she is placed against the mother's skin, so that her baby can breastfeed anytime he/she wants to.
+- The baby wears only a nappy and a hat.
+They are placed against the mother's skin so that her baby can breastfeed anytime they want to.

 - A baby cared for in this way will maintain body temperature.

 - Babies cared for in this way will also cry less and sleep more.

 - This method has also been found to increase the mother's breast milk supply by 50%.

 - Daddies can also use this method to encourage bonding.

 Signs That Preemie Babies Are Ready to Breastfeed

 - Babies can root, grasp for the areola and latch on as early as 28 weeks.